 - Minerals–silver and copper minerals work in conjunction with a minimal level of chlorine (0.5 ppm).

 Combining proper pool chemistry with regular pool maintenance, your pool remains safe and clean for your family’s enjoyment.
-If you need professional help with your pool chemistry or have damage from improperly balanced chemicals, call J&M Pool Company and schedule a consultation.
+If you need professional help with your pool chemistry or have damage from improperly balanced chemicals, schedule a consultation with J&M Pool Company.

 "J&M Pools does a great job maintaining our pool.
 The young man who services the pool each week is always friendly and responsive to our needs.
 The technicians always complete any needed repairs in a timely manner as well.
 We never have to worry about our pool being ready to enjoy"